hschellman/computing-basics/setup.md

 go to [https://atwork.dunescience.org/tools/](https://atwork.dunescience.org/tools/) scroll down to Slack and request an invite.
 Please do not do this if you are already in DUNE Slack.

 Also check out our [Computing FAQ](https://github.com/DUNE/FAQ/projects/1) for help with connection and account issues.

+## 0. Basic setup on your computer.

+[Computer Setup]({{ site.baseurl }}ComputerSetup.html) goes through how to find a terminal and set up xwindows on MacOS and Windows.
+You can skip this if already familiar with doing that.

 > ## Note
 > The instructions directly below are for FNAL accounts.
 If you do not have a valid FNAL account but a CERN one, go at the bottom of this page to the [Setup on CERN machines](#setup_CERN).